 Proper mask usage by all riders combined with air purification* can reduce exposure risk 60 to 65%

-*Needlepoint bipoloar ionization (NPBI) as compared to no air purification device
+*Needlepoint bipolar ionization (NPBI) as compared with no air purification device

 What is the exposure risk of a short elevator ride compared to other activities?

 Qualitative comparisons place riding in an elevator with mitigation in a lower-exposure category

 Variation of intensity, frequency and duration of exposure contributes to different relative risk even within each activity category.

 Adapted from relative framework originally proposed by Julie Marcus at Harvard and Eleanor Murray at Boston University.

 Elevator risk can be lowered by applying proper mask usage, air purification (like NPBI), physical distancing, etc.

 Get a high-level look at the goals and key findings of our elevator airflow study